Have you ever scalded your hand after turning on the hot tap? If so, it’s time we had a little chat about your system’s hot water tempering valve.

 Hot Water Tempering Valve Problems – Do You Know What To Look Out For?

 The most common issues of hot water systems are leaking hot water systems, discoloured or poor water quality (e.g. brown water) and low hot water pressure, but one problem often overlooked is a faulty tempering valve.
 If you suspect something’s not quite right with your tempering valve, don’t ignore it:

 If everything seems fine with your hot water, but the temperature doesn’t seem right, your hot water tempering valve could be on the blink or incorrectly adjusted.
 Remember, if the water’s too cold rather than too hot, the culprit could still be the tempering valve.

 Is it looking a little too damp on and around your system?
 Quite often, the tempering valve could be suffering a fault with a seal or corrosion.

 Has your hot water outlet suddenly slowed to a trickle?
 The problem could be debris or a build-up of muck that has caused a tempering valve blockage.

-If the usual sounds of your hot water system have been replaced by groans and rumbles, that could actually be the sound of overheating – due to a tempering valve failure.
+If groans and rumbles have replaced the usual sounds of your hot water system, that could be the sound of overheating – due to a tempering valve failure.